Lewington-pitsos/ml/gradient_boost/trees.md

 #### Quantile loss

 Another conditional boi.
-It also has a hyperparamater `a`.
+It also has a hyperparameter `a`.
 Note the lack of pipes in the original if statement.

     if y - x <= 0:
         return (1 - a)|y - x|